damiacer/damiacer.github.io/_pages/about.md

 and what about the outer space?
 ------
-Public Health is a multi-disciplinary speciality.
-The more you meet people, the more you learn.
+Public Health is a multi-disciplinary speciality: the more you meet people, the more you learn.
 As resident, I enjoyed being part of the [European Network of Medical Residents in Public Health](https://www.euronetmrph.org) and [CLiSP](https://clisp.fr/).
-As a Public Health specialist with a deep interest in numbers, I loved being challenged by the conversation had during the [European Health Forum Gastein](https://www.ehfg.org/), attended thanks to *Young Forum Gastein scholarship*.
+As a Public Health specialist with a deep interest in numbers, I loved being challenged by the conversations had during the [European Health Forum Gastein](https://www.ehfg.org/), attended thanks to *Young Forum Gastein scholarship*.
-Now I'm really enjoying conversations around [R](https://cran.r-project.org/) as community team member of [R Forwards](https://forwards.github.io/).
+Now I'm really enjoying conversations around the [R](https://cran.r-project.org/) universe as community team member of [R Forwards](https://forwards.github.io/).

 Contact
 ------